 Here are some of our most recent updates; you can check out past updates as well.

-You can also watch sessions from last year’s event, including keynotes from bestselling authors and leading public service executives, absolutely free of charge.
+Here is a recap of our 2023 event!
+You can also watch sessions from this year’s event, including keynotes from bestselling authors and leading public service executives, absolutely free of charge.
 We translate, caption, and publish these talks on our community platform.

 Government runs on information, and it’s your job to keep it running smoothly while upgrading old systems and incorporating new approaches.